cytoscape/cytoscape-manual/docs/Finding_and_Filtering_Nodes_and_Edges.md

 Narrowing filters are applied to all the nodes and edges in the network, and are used to select a subset of the nodes and edges based on user-specified constraints.
-For example, you can find edges with a weight between 0 and 5.5, or nodes with degree less than 3.
+For example, you can find edges with a weight between 0 and 5.5, or nodes with degree less than 3 (connecting to 3 or less edges).
 A filter can contain an arbitrary number of sub-filters.

 To add a filter click on the "+" button.
 To delete a filter (and all its